neos/fusion-form/Documentation/FusionReference.rst

 Neos.Fusion.Form:Checkbox
 -------------------------

-Extend `Neos.Fusion.Form:Component.Field`_ to render an input of type "checkbox".
+Extends `Neos.Fusion.Form:Component.Field`_ to render an input of type "checkbox".

 Neos.Fusion.Form:Radio
 ----------------------

-Extend `Neos.Fusion.Form:Component.Field`_ to render an input of type "radio".
+Extends `Neos.Fusion.Form:Component.Field`_ to render an input of type "radio".

 Neos.Fusion.Form:Textarea
 -------------------------

-Extend `Neos.Fusion.Form:Component.Field`_ to render an textarea tag.
+Extends `Neos.Fusion.Form:Component.Field`_ to render an textarea tag.

 Neos.Fusion.Form:Select
 -----------------------

-A `Neos.Fusion.Form:Component.Field`_ that renders a select tag.
+Extends `Neos.Fusion.Form:Component.Field`_ and renders a select tag.
 The options are expected as afx `content`.
-If the prototype `Neos.Fusion.Form:Select.Option`_ is used for defining the options the selected state is applied automaticvally by comparing `field.value` with `option.value`.
+If the prototype `Neos.Fusion.Form:Select.Option`_ is used for defining the options the selected state is applied automatically by comparing the stringified `field.value` with `option.value`.

 Neos.Fusion.Form:Select.Option
 ------------------------------